JadenRazo/Project-Website/frontend/README.md

 # Project Website Frontend

-This is the frontend for the Project Website, built with React and TypeScript, and styled using styled-components and TailwindCSS.
-It is designed to be modern, responsive, and highly interactive, showcasing a portfolio of projects, developer tools, and real-time statistics.
+My portfolio website frontend, built with React and TypeScript, and styled using styled-components and TailwindCSS.
+I designed it to be modern, responsive, and highly interactive, showcasing my portfolio of projects, developer tools, and real-time statistics.

 ## Features